DLT-Solutions-JBoss/ansibleWorkshops/exercises/ansible_tower/4-security/README.md

 ![STIG Job Template](JobTemplate.png)

-### Step 9: Save the Template and Run it
+### Step 9:

 Select SAVE ![Save Button](at_save.png) to store your new template, and we are ready to run it.

+## Run the Job Template

+### Step 10:

 Click the rocketship icon ![Launch Button](RocketshipIcon.png) next to the STIG Job Template entry to launch the job.

+## Observe the Scanning Process and View Reports

+### Step 11:

-View what the job looks like after executing.
+View what the job looks like after executing

 ![Job Output Details](FinishedJob.png)

-### Step 10: Observe the Scanning Process and View Reports.
+### Step 12:

 Once the check is complete, you can open a new tab in your web browser, and navigate to the following URL.
 ``` bash
 http://<IP_of_any_web_node>/scap
 ```
+### Step 13:

 Click the link called scan-xccdf-report to review the SCAP report that was generated.
-And review the report.
+And explore the information available in the report.

 ![SCAP Landing](SCAPLanding.png)